UAH-Computer-Science/cs453-project-template/apps/api/README.md

 The server runs on ```http://localhost:3000```.

 ## How to run tests
+If vitest is installed, you can run the tests that cover Checkpoint 1.
 In a different terminal also pointing to ```cs453-project-template/apps/api```
 ```bash
 npm test